mrtztg/power-platform-learning/README.md

   - Workflows needs to be attached to a table.
 Workflow doesn't run on background, you can see it.
 This is the reason the platform recommends you to use Power Automate instead
   - Actions can be not attached to a table.
 They run whenever trigger them.
 Action creates a message whenever gets trigerred.
 This message can have input and output
 - DataFlaws: Is for get data from a source (like spreadsheet, Azure, so on), Transform it (in Power Query) and then export it.
+- If the data is in our machine (like spreadsheet) and we want to setup auto refresh, we should setup a **Gateway**.
 ### Power Apps
 - There are 2 types: Canvas apps, Model-driven apps
 - "Component" is like components in  ReactJS.
 We can export components and give them to our colleagues; but they can't edit a component.
 It's like a blackbox